APOLLO INFORMAL INVESTMENT

 What Is Apollo Informal Investments?

 Apollo is a group of investors who jointly select, research (Due Diligence), and invest in startup companies.
-Every member decides individually how much they want to invest and in which companies.
+Every member decides individually how much they want to invest and which companies.
 Everyone within Apollo operates voluntarily and we do not have paid staff.

 What is the Apollo Mission statement?